-“Homosexuality is Against Art”
+“Homosexuality is Against Art” – Eli Siegel

-“The way you see the world is inaccurate,” he tells his students.
+“The way you see the world is inaccurate,” he told his students.
 “As that changes, the homosexual situation will change….
 Sameness and difference is what homosexuality doesn’t sufficiently honor.”

-Such a family produces both anger and love toward the mother.
-This results in the boy’s feeling of “adoring contempt.”
-Forever after, women are experienced as “boring,” “uninteresting pushovers,” and “easy conquests.”
-As one student of Aesthetic Realism explained, the homosexual man “robs a woman of dimension. ..he gushes over her, while he contemptuously dismisses her.”
+In the family where mother and son form a special bond that excludes the father, Siegel explains, the boy is flattered by this role because it places him in a special position of power.
+Yet mixed with his love for this woman who has put him on a pedestal is also a feeling of anger; Siegel calls it “adoring contempt.”
+Forever after, women will be experienced as too well-known— they are seen by the son as “boring,” “uninteresting pushovers,” and “easy conquests.”
+As one student of Aesthetic Realism explained, the homosexual man thus “robs a woman of dimension. ..he gushes over her, while he contemptuously dismisses her.”

 ——“Homosexuality is one way people have of dealing inaccurately with life’s opposites.”